 For many modern homeowners (and renters alike), the raccoon is a source of constant annoyance.
-Once they determine that your home or neighborhood is a good source of food, they will keep coming back.
+Once they determine that your home or neighborhood is a good source of food and water, they will keep coming back.
+Some favorite water sources for coons are ponds, creeks, and even backyard bird baths.
 Unlike some other pests, the raccoon has deft little hands and excellent problem-solving abilities.
 Unlike wild boar, they can outsmart many kinds of live traps.
 People have long hunted these savvy mammals.

 While raccoon are common in rural areas, they can also make homes for themselves in urban and suburban areas as well.
-They are opportunistic and smart, so they can live just about anywhere minus hotter climates and deserts where you are more likely to see other varmints like coyote or other small game.
+They are opportunistic and smart, so they can create a habitat just about anywhere minus hotter climates and deserts where you are more likely to see other varmints like coyote or other small game.